 Day Trip to West Palm Beach – 10 Things to Do Near the Brightline Station

 Day Trip to West Palm Beach?
 Hop aboard the high-speed Brightline train in Ft.
 Lauderdale or Miami for a quick and luxurious ride to downtown West Palm Beach.
-Once you step off the train and into vibrant, colorful and quirky West Palm Beach, there’s plenty to explore!
+Once you step off the train and into vibrant and colorful West Palm Beach, there’s plenty to explore!
 From biking along the waterfront path to outdoor dining, here are our Top 10 Things to Do near the Brightline Train Station in West Palm Beach.

 Day Trip to West Palm Beach – Top 10 Things to Do